2026 Summer Internship

 Internship Requirements

 • Must be 18 years of age or older to apply.
-This internship is open to undergraduate and graduate students currently enrolled in an accredited college or university, or recently graduated within 3 years from an undergraduate program.
+This internship is open to undergraduate and graduate students currently enrolled in an accredited college or university or graduated within 4 years from an undergraduate program.

-• Must have a valid driver’s license, a good driving record, a reliable vehicle, and willing/able to drive a full-size truck in urban and rural areas.
+• Must have a valid driver’s license, a good driving record, and willing/able to drive a full-size truck in urban and rural areas.

-• Must be able to work independently and as part of a team with other interns, volunteers, and staff, and be adaptable to a fast-paced, changing and at times unpredictable schedule.
+• Must be able to work independently and as part of a team with other interns, volunteers, and staff, and be adaptable to a fast-paced, changing, and unpredictable schedule.

-• Must be able to lift at least 50 pounds and be in good physical shape.
+• Must be in good physical condition and able to lift at least 50 pounds.

-• Individuals that are passionate, responsible, hardworking, eager to learn, flexible, able to work under minimal supervision, able to work well with others as a team member, and detail-oriented are encouraged to apply.
+• Individuals that are passionate, responsible, hardworking, eager to learn, able to work under minimal supervision and with others on a team are encouraged to apply.

-• Preference given to individuals with a demonstrated interest in marine mammals and are specifically interested in marine mammal response and care.
-Previous marine mammal experience or animal husbandry is a plus.
+• Preference given to individuals with a demonstrated interest in marine mammals and are specifically interested in marine mammal stranding response and care.
+Previous marine mammal experience or animal husbandry is a plus but not required.

 How to Apply

-We look forward to your application for this exciting experience!
+We look forward to your application for this exciting and unique experience!

 At this time, Marine Mammals of Maine's internship opportunities are limited to the summer months.
 Our organization does not currently offer fall, winter, or spring internships.